Combat Wombat (film)

 Combat Wombat is a 2020 Australian animated superhero film directed by Richard Cussó and written by Matthew James Kinmonth.
 It is the second film in Like a Photon Creative's The Tales from Sanctuary City franchise and was financed by Screen Queensland and Screen Australia.
-It premiered at the Brisbane International Film Festival before being released in Australian theatres on 15 October 2020, distributed by Odin Eye's Entertainment.
+It premiered at the Brisbane International Film Festival before being released in Australian theatres on 15 October 2020, distributed by Odin's Eye Entertainment.

 Premise

 Lazy wombat Maggie Diggins becomes Combat Wombat, Sanctuary City's new superhero after she begrudgingly saves a citizen from falling to his death, but her rising stardom displeases local superhero Flightless Feather, who hatches a plan for Maggie's demise.
 Maggie uncovers a conspiracy that could put the city in grave danger, and it is up to her to expose it.